 Include the city of Brasov in your Transylvania itinerary for a glimpse of its old-world Saxon walls and Gothic-style structures.
 Nature and wildlife are abundant here, as expected from a city cradled in the Carpathian Mountains.
 Enjoy a nice stroll around town or chill in a nearby restaurant to watch the crowd go by or admire the beautiful local architecture.

-For those up for more of an adventure, Poiana Brașov offers one of the greatest skiing experiences in the country (that is if you’re here in the winter time).
+For those up for more of an adventure, Poiana Brașov offers one of the greatest skiing experiences in the country (that is if you’re here in the wintertime).
 Not up for skiing?
 The resort has facilities for skating, too.
 You can also check out the Christmas markets in the city if you're here for the holidays.

 During the summer, visitors can hike or bike here.
 After having fun at Poiana Brasov, continue your tour of the city by heading to the Fortified Church in Prejmer.
 Castles and citadels are not the only structures made with Transylvanian craftsmanship, as can be seen in this Lutheran church.